JessicaMulein/duality-social/docs/post-markup.md

 Remember: Only the icon name is required.
 All other elements are optional.

+## Character Counting:

+- Emoji: Each emoji counts as 1 character
+- Unicode Characters: Each Unicode character counts as 1 character
+- Icon Markup: Valid icon markup (e.g., {{heart}}) counts as 1 character
+- Newlines: Each newline (CR/LF) counts as 1 character
+- Links: Each link counts as 1 character, plus the visible text

+## Blog Post Formatting:

+Blog posts support full Markdown syntax in addition to the custom icon markup.
+This includes:

+- Headers (# H1, ## H2, etc.)
+- Code blocks (``` code ```)
+- Tables
+- And more!

 Note: HTML tags are stripped for security reasons.
 Use Markdown and icon markup for formatting.

 For more detailed styling options, refer to the [FontAwesome Style Cheatsheet](https://docs.fontawesome.com/web/style/style-cheatsheet).
 Our markup is a custom shorthand for this.